 Average salary for machine learning

 If you look on Glassdoor, the average compensation for machine learning engineers is $114k.
 The low end of the spectrum is around $78k and the highest reported is $150k.
 Similarly, on PayScale, the average salary for machine learning engineers is $111k.
-Large tech companies, like Twitter, Microsoft, and Apple are frequently hiring machine learning engineers and paying them these salaries.
+Large tech companies, like Adobe, Microsoft, and Apple are frequently hiring machine learning engineers and paying them the highest paying salaries.

 If you want more support on your job search, Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, fellows in our program see 3x as many responses to their applications, interview scores that double, and a 5-20% increase in salary.